Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Summary and conclusions

 Following the SBO occurrence, the stellar envelope expands and cools nearly adiabatically.
-As the photosphere penetrates into the outer shells of the envelope, radiation in the UV and O bands is emitted.
-We focused on this radiative signal, investigating future MM prospects for combined UV/O/neutrino observations between the future UV satellite ULTRASAT, the currently operating optical telescope ZTF, and high-energy neutrino telescopes such as IceCube and KM3NeT.
-We follow the model by \cite{rw11} to estimate the expected photon flux, by considering fiducial values for stellar progenitor parameters: $R_{*}=722~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=2.8~M_{\odot}$, and $f_{\rho}=1.455$ for RSGs, and $R_{*}=50~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=10~M_{\odot}$, and $f_{\rho}=0.0465$ for BSGs.
-We then evaluated the possibility of detecting the extinction-corrected signals taking advantage of ULTRASAT for the UV band at (230-290)~nm and the optical instrument ZTF.
-In this way, we characterized the future detection prospects of these sources, that we summarize in the following: \begin{itemize} \item If choked jets are embedded in RSG progenitors, the furthest UV(O) signal produced by the cooling emission after SBO can be detected by ULTRASAT(ZTF) up to $z\sim0.08(0.06)$, or $\sim 360(270)~\rm Mpc$, if the SBO occurred $\sim4(10)$ days before detections.
-Lower-redshift SNe can still produce signals exceeding the limiting magnitude flux of the detectors even from later emission times or at times closer to the SBO. \item If choked jets are embedded in BSG progenitors, the probability of detecting a similar signal decreases with respect to RSGs because of the different characteristics among the two progenitors and subsequent less pronounced emission resulting from SBO in BSGs, as discussed in Section~\ref{sec:rate}.
-In particular, ULTRASAT(ZTF) can detect signals coming from SBO occurred in BSGs located up to $z\sim0.023(0.017)$, or $\sim 100(75)~\rm Mpc$. \item ULTRASAT will be able to reveal up to $\sim$65(3) Type II SNe per year from RSGs(BSGs) if the detection is performed within $\sim$4(1) days after the SBO. \item Around $60\%$ of Type II SNe from RSGs can be accompanied also by an optical detection by ZTF, if it catches O emission within $\sim$10 days after the SBO (namely, around one week after the UV detection). \item One source out of the three detectable by ULTRASAT in one year in the case of Type II SNe from BSGs may be associated with optical measurement by ZTF. \end{itemize}
+As the photosphere penetrates the outer shells of the envelope, radiation is produced in the UV and optical band.
+We focussed on this radiative signal and investigated future multi-messenger prospects for combined UV, optical and neutrino observations between the future UV satellite ULTRASAT, the currently operating optical telescope ZTF, and high-energy neutrino telescopes such as IceCube and KM3NeT.
+We followed the model by \cite{rw11} to estimate the expected photon flux by considering fiducial values for stellar progenitor parameters: $R_{*}=722~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=2.8~M_{\odot}$, and $f_{\rho}=1.455$ for RSGs, and $R_{*}=50~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=10~M_{\odot}$, and $f_{\rho}=0.0465$ for BSGs.
+We then evaluated the possibility of detecting the extinction-corrected signals, taking advantage of ULTRASAT for the UV band at (230-290)~nm and the optical instrument ZTF.
+In this way, we characterised the future detection prospects of these sources, which we summarise as follows: \begin{itemize} \item The farthest distance out to which a UV (optical) signal produced by the cooling emission after SBO in RSGs can be detected by ULTRASAT (ZTF) is $z\sim0.24 (920~\rm Mpc)$, if the SBO occurred $\sim4 (0.05)$, or $\sim 310$$(220)~\rm Mpc$. \item ULTRASAT will be able to reveal up to 1300(65) SNe II per year from RSGs(BSGs) if the detection is performed within $\sim4$(1) days after the SBO. \item Around $50\%$ of SNe II from RSGs can also be accompanied by an optical detection by the ZTF, if it catches optical emission within $\sim$10 days after the SBO (i.e. about one week after the UV detection). \item One source out of the three detectable by ULTRASAT in one year in the case of SNe II from BSGs may be associated with optical measurement by the ZTF. \end{itemize}